-By knowing the different types of malicious bots that are out there, you’ll have an upper hand in defending yourself.
+The first step to defending yourself and your web assets is simply knowing the different types of bad bots that are out there.
+Armed with this information, you’ll be able to take the necessary precautions to minimize this threat.have an upper hand in defending yourself.
 Here’s what you need to know.

 The Types of Bad Bots

 Scraper Bots.
-Scraper bots are the opposite of good copyright bots.
-Scraper bots “scrape” or steal high-quality, keyword rich content from other websites and repurpose it on their own sites, skewing your website’s search engine rankings.
-Stolen content can be hard to spot unless you make a point to search for it.
+Scraper bots "scrape" or steal high-quality content from other websites and repurpose it on their own sites, which can hurt your website's search engine rankings.
+It can be hard to spot stolen content unless specifically searching for it.
+Protect yourself by being aware of these bots and taking steps to protect your website.

 Click Bots.
 If you’ve used pay per click ads, you’ve probably run into click bots.
-These bots flow through the web, clicking on ads without converting, raking up higher ad spend.
-A click bots’ only agenda is to click on your ads and cost you money.
+These bots are designed to click on ads without ever buying anything.
+They exist purely to drive up advertising costs by artificially inflating ad clicks.

 Impersonator Bots.
-Like their name suggests, impersonator bots disguise themselves as humans and are so advanced that they sometimes go undetected.
+Impersonator bots are becoming more and more sophisticated, and they can easily go undetected.
 They mimic human behavior online, filling out forms and clicking through sites.
 As bots become more sophisticated, security mechanisms like CAPTCHA are becoming easier for bots to crack.

 How to Protect Yourself